 An Overview of Root Canals

-What Should One Expect After the Root Canal?
+What Should One Expect After Root Canal Therapy?

-As far as oral health care is concerned, brush and floss as you regularly would and see your dentist at normally scheduled intervals.
-Because the final step of the root canal procedure is application of a restoration such as a crown or a filling, it will not be obvious to onlookers that a root canal was performed.
+As far as oral health care is concerned, brush and floss as you regularly would, and see your dentist at normally scheduled intervals.
+Because the final step of root canal therapy is application of a restoration such as a crown or a filling, it will not be obvious to onlookers that a root canal was performed.